kshutkin/package-build/README.md

 pkgbld --preprocess=index
 ```

 Defines what entry points/files should be preprocessed using `rollup-plugin-preprocess`.
+For the entry point will be defined variable esm (for esm target) or cjs (for others) depending on the target type.
+Please request more variables / more granular logic if you want more.

 ### dir